theupdateframework/pep-on-pypi-with-tuf/README.rst

 obtaining files and knowing when new versions of files are available.
 On the surface, this all sounds simple.
 Securely obtaining updates just means:

 * Knowing when an update exists.
 * Downloading the latest version of an updated file.

 The problem is that this is only simple when there are no malicious parties involved.
 If an attacker is trying to interfere with these seemingly simple steps, there is plenty they can do.

-2-3 examples of repository attacks...
+Let's assume you take the approach that most systems do (at least, the ones that even try to be secure).
+You download both the file you want and a cryptographic signature of the file.
+You already know which key you trust to make the signature.
+You check that the signature is correct and was made by this trusted key.
+All seems well, right?
+Wrong.
+You are still at risk in many ways, including:

+* An attacker keeps giving you the same file, so you never realize there is an update.
+* An attacker gives you an older, insecure version of a file that you already have, so you download that one and blindly use it thinking it's newer.
+* An attacker gives you a newer version of a file you have but it's not the newest one.
+It's newer to you, but it may be insecure and exploitable by the attacker.
+* An attacker compromises the key used to sign these files and now you download a malicious file that is properly signed.

+Appendix A provides a list of all the repository attacks prevented by TUF.

 What Repository Changes are Required on PyPI?